denimandsteel/thisisourstop/README.md

-# This is our stop!
+# This Is Our Stop

 An ad-hoc social network around your bus stop!